BudgieInWA/my-first-react-native/README.md

 ### Android

-First, start an android emulator at API level 23 or greater.
 ```
+export ANDROID_HOME=/home/ben/Android/Sdk/  # or bash equivalent, pointing to your Android SDK install.

-$YOUR_ANDROID_ROOT/tools/android avd  # then launch an emulator.
+$ANDROID_HOME/tools/android avd  # then launch an emulator.

 react-native start --reset-cache  # and keep it running.

 react-native run-android  # to compile and install the app on the running device.

+react-native log-android  # to see log output (including console.log).
 ```